 If you’re serious, preapproval is the next step, when lenders verify your employment status, income, credit history, and debt to determine how much you can reasonably afford to borrow.
 If approved, you’ll receive a conditional commitment in writing for an exact loan amount.
 (Applying with too many lenders may result in score-lowering hard inquiries, but having many offers in hand provides negotiating leverage with individual lenders.)

 Working with an online lender may be a good option for soon-to-be homeowners.
-SoFi aims to make applying for home loans as painless as possible, while offering competitive rates and exclusive member discounts.
+SoFi aims to make applying for home mortgage as painless as possible, while offering competitive rates and exclusive member discounts.

 Applicants don’t have to worry about pesky hidden fees or prepayment penalties.